-Math-Econ Combined Major (B.S.)
+Mathematics-Economics Combined Major (B.S.)

 The disciplines of economics and mathematics are closely related in many respects.
 Economics relies on mathematical analysis in the development of economic theory, while mathematics has provided solutions to optimization and control problems posed by economists.
 The combined major is comprised of eight courses in each discipline.

-You may download and print out the Econ-Math combined major worksheet to help plan your course of study.
+Here is a worksheet to help plan your course of study.